PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 ## 💥 News 💥

 [2025.02.11] Our inference code for T2A is released with instructions.
+Our paper has been selected as the **spotlight** in ICLR!

 [2025.01.24] Our preview version of BEWO-1M is released in <a href='https://github.com/PeiwenSun2000/Both-Ears-Wide-Open/tree/main/datasets'><img src='https://img.shields.io/badge/Dataset-BEWO--1M-green'></a> with instructions.